ssoulless/RoRmaily/README.md

 # RoRmaily

-MailyHerald is a Ruby on Rails gem that helps you sending and managing your application mailings.
+RoRmaily is a Ruby on Rails gem that helps you sending and managing your application mailings.
 Think of Maily as a self-hosted Mailchimp alternative you can easily integrate with your site.
-MailyHerald is great both for email marketing and conducting daily stream of notifications you send to your users.
+RoRmaily is great both for email marketing and conducting daily stream of notifications you send to your users.

 With RoRmaily you can send:
 * ad-hoc mailings - arbitrary emails sent to one or more users at given point in time (i.e. special offers, announcements),